Thailand CV / Resume Writing Guide

 Prepare yourself - before composing your CV/resume find out information about the company you want to work for.
-Such info will help you to make more accurately changes to your CV/resume to match each specific job description and use of appropriate examples illustrating your accomplishments.
+Such info will help you to make more accurate changes to your CV/resume to match each specific job description and the use of appropriate examples illustrating your accomplishments.

 The CV/resume should have a clear layout - separate headings for your “Personal Details”, “Objective”, “Education”, “Work Experience” and “References”.